 There are a few ways to cook a roux, but they all include the word slow.
 If you’re trying to cook a Cajun meal that requires a roux, you need to plan ahead.

 You can even cook it the day before, let it sit on the stove overnight with a lid, and then dump out the excess oil that is sitting on top in the morning.
-Even though a baked roux doesn’t require you stand over the stove for hours, you do still need to be around for a few hours!
+Even though a baked roux doesn’t require you to continually stand over the stove for an hour at a time, you do still need to be around for about 2 hours!

 Another thing I’ve adapted to, is using butter instead of oil.
 I’ve tried many different oils in the past, including olive oil, but my olive oil roux came out kind of slimy one time.
 Since we’ve been staying away from vegetable oils (soybean oil) and canola oil, and not cooking olive oil anymore, the best choice would be an organic butter.

 Butter has given me the tastiest roux I have ever made.
 I could eat it just like that!
 Coming from a girl who never used to like gumbo or anything made with a roux, that’s a good thing!
-I haven’t tried coconut oil yet, but since it’s an oil, I’m sure it would work out.
+Refined (flavorless) coconut oil also works well.

 The ratio of butter to flour in a roux is pretty much 1-to-1, but I usually end up sprinkling a little more flour onto the mixture.
 The hotter it gets, the more runny it will become.

 It’s a really simple process.
 Once you master your roux, you are ready to start your gumbo or fricassee (stew).

 First, preheat your oven to 350°F. Start on the stove top by melting your butter, then adding the flour and mixing.

 Place the pot into the oven, covered, and set your oven timer to 20 minutes.